Vajrakilaya: Iconography

 A common manifestation of Vajrakilaya has three heads, six arms, and four legs.
 Vajrakilaya's three right hands except for the right front one held vajras with five and nine prongs.
 The right front one makes a mudra as granting boons with open palm.
 Vajrakilaya's three left hands hold a flaming triple wishfulfilling jewel or triratna, a trident and the phurba.
 Vajrakilaya's back is covered by the freshly flayed skin of the elephant representing 'ignorance' (Sanskrit: avidya; Tibetan: marigpa), with the legs tied in front.
 A human skin is tied diagonally across his chest with the hands lying flat on Vajrakilaya's stomach and solar plexus.

 A rope ripples over his body with severed heads hanging by their hair representing the Akshamala or 'garland of bija' (Sanskrit: Varnamala).
 A knee length loin cloth winds around his belly belted with a tiger skin complete with tail, claws and head.
 This deity wears manifold nāga adornments and jewellery: naga earrings, naga bracelets, naga anklets and a naga cord over his chest, sometimes referred to as a naga girdle and a naga hairpiece or hair ornament.
-Vajrakilaya's faces are round and small compared to the tall body.

 Vajrakilaya is the deity of the magic thunderbolt, the phurba, a tool of the sharp adamantine point of Dharmakaya, a wisdom forced through the power of one-pointed concentration.
 This 'one-pointed' (Sanskrit: eka graha) focus is a concerted mindfulness on the unity and interdependence of all dharmas.
 This one-pointed focus is understood as 'applying oneself fully' (Tibetan: sgrim pa).
 The three pointed blade represents delusion, attachment and aversion transformation.